The Building Edit

 And that's the financial side.
 What's it worth to not spend eight months stressed, arguing with your spouse, feeling nickel-and-dimed at every turn?
 What's it worth to walk into your finished home feeling proud instead of regretful?
 What's it worth to have confidence and clarity instead of confusion and overwhelm?

 You've signed , and you're mid-build?
 You still have everything to protect.
-Most of the money lost in a custom build isn't lost at signing , it's lost during construction.
+Not all money is lost before signing.
+A lot is also lost mid-build.
 Change orders approved under pressure.
 Scope interpreted in the builder's favor.
-Payment leverage released too early.
-Phase 4 (During Construction) shows you exactly how to stay protected and maintain leverage throughout the active build.
+Payment leverage released too early. the construction stage (During the Build) shows you exactly how to stay protected and maintain leverage throughout the active build.
 Open it today.
 Read it tonight.
 Use it tomorrow.

-Approaching closing , or already closed?
-Phase 5 (Pre-Closing & Beyond) is where buyers who don't know better move too fast and lose money they didn't have to lose.
-Final walkthrough strategy, punch list protection, payment leverage at closing, and the 11-month warranty inspection framework , the step that can save you $5,000–$12,000 in repairs that should be covered but won't be if you miss the window.
+Approaching closing , or already closed? the finish stage (Finish Strong) is where buyers who don't know better move too fast and lose money they didn't have to lose.
+Final walkthrough strategy, punch list protection, payment leverage at closing, and the 11-month warranty inspection period , the step that can save you $5,000–$12,000 in repairs that should be covered but won't be if you miss the window.

 There is no stage of this process where Foundation First™ doesn't apply.
-The only question is which phase you open first.
+The only question is where you start.

-You'll get immediate access to your password-protected portal, accessible on your laptop or mobile, anytime.
+You'll get immediate access to your private interactive portal, accessible on your laptop or mobile, anytime.
 Start with the Implementation Roadmap, which shows you exactly where to begin based on where you are in the process right now.

 You'll never have to wonder: "Did I miss something?
 Is this normal?
 Should I push back?
 What do I do next?"
 The system answers every one of those questions, before they become expensive problems.